VikasMeshram2708/Vmart-Ecommerce-app/README.md

 ## Bugs To Fix:

+- [x] Initally there is 0 present in the Cart.
 - [ ] Resolve Unit Testing Provider bugs.
 - [ ] Change the Desing for Checkout Page.
 - [ ] Fix the localstorage bug that's rendering on server side.